mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 Versioning workflows:

 As we said before, workflow definition code must be deterministic.

+Activities can be interrupted either if we request to kill the entire workflow, or just to perform a graceful restart of the WorkflowEngine.
+In case of a graceful restart of the workflow engine, you can detect that by using WorkflowContext.isGracefulShutdown

+We can see that an activity is just a regular Effect, that requires in its env a WorkflowContext.

 Yield inside a workflow.
 Consider an AttemptFailedEvent that yields execution.